DCC-UAB/xnap-project-ed_group_10/README.md

 - Log Softmax + Negative Log Likelihood Loss: Is the default way to calculate the loss provided in our base project.
 The activation function F.log_softmax is applied to obtain the model outputs in the form of log-probabilities.
 Then, the F.nll_loss function (Negative Log Likelihood Loss) is used to calculate the loss based on these log-probabilities and the true target class.
 - Cross-Entropy Loss: The CrossEntropyLoss function is directly used, which internally combines the Softmax activation function and the cross-entropy loss function into a single operation.
 This function calculates both the Softmax activation and the cross-entropy loss, eliminating the need to apply F.log_softmax separately.

-- The hypothesis behind the change of way to calculate the loss is as follows: CrossEntropyLoss because it offers several advantages over the previous approach.
-Firstly, it provides greater efficiency by eliminating the need to explicitly apply the F.log_softmax function.
+  The hypothesis behind the change of way to calculate the loss is as follows:
+- Firstly, Cross-Entropy Loss provides greater efficiency by eliminating the need to explicitly apply the F.log_softmax function.
 This saves computational time and resources since CrossEntropyLoss internally combines the Softmax activation and loss calculation into a single operation.
-Additionally, CrossEntropyLoss enhances numerical stability compared to the previous sequence of F.log_softmax and F.nll_loss.
+- Additionally, CrossEntropyLoss enhances numerical stability compared to the previous sequence of F.log_softmax and F.nll_loss.
 It handles potential issues of overflow or underflow more effectively, ensuring more reliable and accurate loss calculations.
-Furthermore, using CrossEntropyLoss improves code clarity and simplicity.
+- Furthermore, using CrossEntropyLoss improves code clarity and simplicity.
 It allows for a cleaner implementation by directly utilizing a specific loss function designed for multi-class classification tasks.
 This approach conveys the intention of the loss calculation more clearly, making the code easier to read and understand.

 ### Different Learning Rate Schedulers used